lambda-music/lambda-music/docs/readme.md

 - [Metro](./workspace/metro/readme.md )
   Metro is a simple framework to build music sequencer systems.
-Metro encapsulates JackAudio and offers mechanisms to send measure-beat based music data to JackAudio.
+Metro encapsulates JACKAudio and offers mechanisms to send measure-beat based music data to JACKAudio.

 - [Pulsar](./workspace/pulsar/readme.md )
-  Pulsar is the main component of this application; Pulsar bridges between three components Metro, KawaPad and Kawa  in order to implement the accessibility to JackAudio from Scheme.
+  Pulsar is the main component of this application; Pulsar bridges between three components Metro, KawaPad and Kawa  in order to implement the accessibility to JACKAudio from Scheme.

 ### Compilation ###